AJJaguar/kanban_board/README.md

 ## Getting Started 🚀

-To run the project either use the launch configuration in VSCode/Android Studio or use the following commands:
+The project was optimized to run on an ipad in landscape mode To run the project either use the launch configuration in VSCode/Android Studio or use the following commands.

 ```sh
 $ flutter run